Pathophysiology of obesity: Appetite

 Leptin and ghrelin are considered to be complementary in their influence on appetite, with ghrelin produced by the stomach modulating short-term appetitive control (i.e. to eat when the stomach is empty and to stop when the stomach is stretched).
 Leptin is produced by adipose tissue to signal fat storage reserves in the body, and mediates long-term appetitive controls (i.e. to eat more when fat storages are low and less when fat storages are high).
 Although administration of leptin may be effective in a small subset of obese individuals who are leptin-deficient, most obese individuals are thought to be leptin resistant and have been found to have high levels of leptin.
 This resistance is thought to explain in part why administration of leptin has not been shown to be effective in suppressing appetite in most obese people.

 While leptin and ghrelin are produced peripherally, they control appetite through their actions on the central nervous system.
 In particular, they and other appetite-related hormones act on the hypothalamus, a region of the brain central to the regulation of food intake and energy expenditure.
 There are several circuits within the hypothalamus that contribute to its role in integrating appetite, the melanocortin pathway being the most well understood.
 The circuit begins with an area of the hypothalamus, the arcuate nucleus, that has outputs to the lateral hypothalamus (LH) and ventromedial hypothalamus (VMH), the brain's feeding and satiety centers, respectively.

+Recent studies have identified the duodenal mucosa as an important site for nutrient sensing, influencing hormonal and neuronal pathways that regulate appetite and metabolism.
+The duodenum contains enteroendocrine cells that detect dietary macronutrients and release hormones such as cholecystokinin (CCK), glucagon-like peptide-1 (GLP-1), glucose-dependent insulinotropic polypeptide (GIP), and peptide YY (PYY), which signal satiety and help regulate energy intake.
+In obesity, morphological changes in the duodenal mucosa, including mucosal hyperplasia and increased enteroendocrine cell density, have been observed, potentially leading to altered hormone secretion and impaired nutrient sensing.
+These alterations in the secretion and action of duodenal hormones, including potential resistance to their effects, may reduce satiety perception, leading to increased food intake.
+Impaired duodenal vagal afferent signaling may also reduce satiety perception, leading to increased food intake.